layahvigneaud/campus_cruzin/README.md

      GMAIL_PASS=
      GMAIL=

-     /*MONGO_USER_URL is the MongoDB URI
+     # MONGO_USER_URL is the MongoDB URI
-     KEY is sequence of characters used to sign the token GMAIL_PASS is the app password generated from GMAIL*/
+     # KEY is sequence of characters used to sign the token
+     # GMAIL_PASS is the app password generated from GMAIL

 **NOTE:** _Make sure you create an account with an @ucla.edu email._